The Birther Bible

 2. “What of the judges, for they know the law, and know that the number of parchments changes not the law?”

-3. Then Apuzzariah answered, saying unto them, “What matters it to us what the judge say, for we present such a great confusion, that the people will agree with us for fear of having to study the large numbers of parchments for themselves.”
+3. Then Apuzzariah answered, saying unto them, “What matters it to us what the judges say, for we present such a great confusion, that the people will agree with us for fear of having to study the large numbers of parchments for themselves.”

 4. Then shalt they cry out for new judges, who understand the mysteries thought hidden in the parchments, yet which exists not.